May 29, 2019

 • What are the first three things you would do if you were hired for this role?

-• When you step onto a new team or into a new position, how would you describe the type of role you assume, naturally?
+• When you step onto a new team or into a new position, how would you describe the type of role you usually step into, naturally?
 Why do you think that is?

 • Where do you see yourself in three years in our practice?